adambard/learnxinyminutes-docs/raku.html.markdown

 #
 # 14.3 Block phasers
 #
-ENTER { say "[*] Runs everytime you enter a block, repeats on loop blocks" }
+ENTER { say "[*] Runs every time you enter a block, repeats on loop blocks" }
 LEAVE {
-    say "Runs everytime you leave a block, even when an exception happened.
+    say "Runs every time you leave a block, even when an exception happened.
 Repeats on loop blocks."
 }